 a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? × No. The connecting road, Trona Wildrose Road, is lightly more than a few vehicles per day to Trona Wildrose Road regular vehicle traffic during operations.
-During operation monitored and visited only occasionally (weekly, on aver maintenance.
-The Project will not result in a significant relation to the existing traffic load or capacity of the exist conflict with any existing transit, roadway, bicycle, or per d during the ions, the so age) by a li increase in ting road s e constructuring the construction of the const ction phas ies will be le for insp at is subsi se, and no e remotely pection or tantial in b) Conflict or be inconsistent with CEQA Guidelines § 15064.3(b)? $\boxtimes$ No. The project will not result in an adverse change with respect to vehicle miles traveled (VMT).
-The Project will not significantly increase passenger vehicle traffic or commuter traffic in the region.
-Construction related traffic generally will be light.
-When construction is complete, the Project will be remotely monitored and have maintenance personnel on-site as needed during daytime hours.
-The Project is not within one-half mile of either an existing major transit stop or high-quality transit corridor.
-The Project will result in less than significant impacts to this resource. c) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? ⊠ No. The proposed Project will not result in any design features that increase transportation hazards.
+During operation monitored and visited only occasionally (weekly, on averaginate and the Project will not result in a significant relation to the existing traffic load or capacity of the exist conflict with any existing transit, roadway, bicycle, or per l during th ions, the so age) by a l increase in ting road s e construc lar faciliti ight vehici traffic the ystem.
+Th ction phas ies will be le for insp at is subsi se, and no e remotely pection or tantial in b) Conflict or be inconsistent with CEQA Guidelines § 15064.3(b)? $\boxtimes$ No. The project will not result in an adverse change with (VMT).
+The Project will not significantly increase passer in the region.
+Construction related traffic generally will the Project will be remotely monitored and have maintenduring daytime hours.
+The Project is not within one-half stop or high-quality transit corridor.
+The Project will resthis resource. nger vehicl be light.
+W ance perso mile of eith e traffic of hen const nnel on-si ter an exis r commut ruction is te as need ting majo ter traffic complete, ded or transit c) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? ⊠ No. The proposed Project will not result in any design features that increase transportation hazards.
 No changes will occur to public roads, including the Trona Wildrose Road.
 No curves or dangerous intersections will be added to the existing unpaved access road leading to the Project Area.
 Automobiles and trucks will be accommodated in the Project Area. d) Result in inadequate emergency access? $\boxtimes$ No, the Project is proposed on properties that are directly adjacent to, and accessible from, Trona Wildrose Road and emergency access is and will continue to be available.